samyak112/samyak112/README.md

 ### Glad to see you here!

 Currently working as Software Engineer at  [LegalGraph](https://legalgraph.ai/).
-As I mentioned before am Interested more in the formulating the solution of the problem shown to me instead of the technology used to do so.
-Not a Fan of DSA but still read about random tech topics to keep increasing my Knowledge.
+Interested more in the formulating the solution of the problem shown to me instead of the technology used to do so.
+Like to read about random tech concepts to keep increasing my Knowledge.
 Love to write whenever I learn something new whether a technology or some concept related to software engineering.

 <img align="right" alt="actual coding" width="400" src="https://media2.giphy.com/media/v1.Y2lkPTc5MGI3NjExbDF3MzFlMzg5OGkzN2I1MXhxdngzbWl0anlmNWYzNzYwbzdiaWQyYiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/rcOlpTCkM1GAE/giphy.gif">